Atom-iQ/framework/README.md

 - `rx-ui-cli` (not implemented)
 - `rx-ui-router` (not implemented)
 - `rx-ui-redux` state management (not implemented)
-- `rx-ui-utils` - helper functions for reactive programming
+- `rx-ui-tools` - helper functions for reactive programming

 ## Reactive Virtual DOM